-- 2.1 This document presents the Asia/Pacific Regional ATFM Concept, supporting demand and capacity balancing for airports and airspace within the Asia/Pacific Region.
-The Concept includes existing ATFM/CDM principles, and a new Traffic Management Initiative (TMI) concept that complements conventional Ground Delay Programs (GDPs).
-Collaborative Decision-Making - 2.2 (CDM) is a key component of the Concept and is covered throughout the document.
-The Concept may be applied to any airport or airspace within the Asia Pacific region or elsewhere, especially in those airports or airspace servicing significant numbers of international flights.
+- 2.1 This document presents the regional ATFM CONOPS, supporting demand and capacity balancing for airports and airspace within the MID Region.
+The Concept includes existing ATFM/CDM principles that complements conventional Ground Delay Programs (GDPs). - 2.2 (CDM) is a key component of the CONOPS and is covered throughout this document.
+The CONOPS may be applied to any airport or airspace within the MID Region or elsewhere, especially in those airports or airspace serving significant number of international flights.